• How To Write A Cashflow Improvement Plan

 An Introduction To Cash Flow Planning

-In the world of successful business growth, maintaining a healthy cash flow is paramount to the success and growth of any company.
+If you are seeking successful business growth, maintaining a healthy cash flow is paramount to the success and growth of any company.
 Cash flow is the ease with which money flows through the organisation from its sources of income to the payment of expenses and suppliers.

 If a company is feeling cash pressure each month, it may be time to create a plan to improve the cash flow of the business.
 This article sets out how to go about that.